Fast estimation of Kendall's Tau and conditional Kendall's Tau matrices under structural assumptions: Proofs

-where $\zeta_1 := \Var\left[ g_1 (\mb{X})\right]$, $\zeta_2 := \Var\left[ g_2 (\mb{X}_1, \mb{X}_2)\right]$, $g_1 (\mb{x}) := \E[ g(\mb{X}_1, \mb{x} ) ]$ and $g_2 := g $.
-Further, note that $\E\left[g_1(\mb{X})\right] = \E\left[g_1\left(\mb{X}_1, \mb{X}_2 \right) \right] = \E\left[U_T \right]$.
+where $\zeta_1 := \Var\left[ g_1 (\X)\right]$, $\zeta_2 := \Var\left[ g (\X_1, \X_2)\right]$, and $g_1 (\x) := \E[ g(\X_1, \x ) ]$.
+Further, note that $\E\left[g_1(\X)\right] = \E\left[g \left(\X_1, \X_2 \right) \right] = \E\left[ U_n \right]$.

 We proceed to evaluate $\zeta_1$ and $\zeta_2$ for the different kernels, and then substitute them into \eqref{eq:varU}.
 Since the kernels $g^*$, $g^B$, $g^R$ and $g^D$ are all deterministic, this leaves us with the variances of the corresponding estimators.
-First we proof items (i)-(iv) and then proceed with the proof of (v), where we deal with the randomness of $g^{U}$. \begin{itemize} \item[(i)] Under Assumption \ref{as:structural}, we have for every distinct $k_1,k_2 \in \{1, \ldots, K\}$ and all $(j_1,j_2) \in \mathcal{B}_{k_1,k_2}$,
+First we prove items (i)-(iv) of Theorem~\ref{th:var} and then proceed with the proof of (v), where we deal with the randomness of $g^{U}$.